Spirit4449/TelegramCorsairsCheat/README.md

 ## Steps
 1. Open the console (CTRL + SHIFT + I) or press insepct
-2. Paste in the code found in cheat.js
+2. Paste in the code found in **cheat.js** and press 'enter'
 3. Now play the game

+#### Note
+You must start the game after pasting in the code Don't change the speed too low otherwise the game will never end Don't mess with the other values otherwise the game will not save